The 7 best FAA approved car seats

 • 5-point safety harness

-Best lightweight car seat
+Best lightweight FAA approved car seat

 If you’re travelling with a newborn or very small baby, Bugaboo’s Turtle Air by Nuna car seat is suitable for babies from birth up until around 18 months.
 TÜV-certified, it has a super strong shell, three-point harness, and an SPF50+ sunshade that will shield your baby from any bright sunlight on the plane or car.
 Reviewers also love its very lightweight feel that’s ideal for travel.

-What one mum tester said: **“**I am so happy with the quality and construction of the car seat.
+What one mum reviewer said: "I am so happy with the quality and construction of the car seat.
 It looks and feels very safe and very comfy for a newborn and yet still lightweight (only 3 kg) for a baby car seat.
 I love that it could last baby for a while and all the handy extra features like the sunshade and merino wool insert make this an amazing car seat”.

 Pros